 -

-You will be able to submit non-urgent routine queries across the day, within our "core" opening hours.
+You will be able to submit non-urgent routine queries across the day, in line with You and Your General Practice our online form is available for routine/admin requests from 8am to 6.30pm.
 This includes fit note/test result requests, nurse appointments (e.g. smear, routine asthma review) and our general enquiries tile e.g. to let us know about a blood pressure reading or a change in address.

 What will stay the same: